Disinherited Spouses and Children

 It is important to remember that if there are surviving children or spouses, only they can vary the terms of the will.

 There are cases where disinheritance is valid though.
-Under the law, adult children can be disinherited via estate planning and the provisions of the will.
+Adult children can be disinherited via estate planning and the provisions of the will.
 But if the will is the only document that exists, an adult child can contest it.

-If the testator can include valid reasons and evidence for disinheritance, such as abuse, lack of family connection, etc., the court will use the evidence with examples to determine if the disinheritance is objectively sufficient.
+If the testator includes valid reasons and evidence for disinheritance, such as abuse, lack of family connection, etc. The court may use this evidence to determine if the disinheritance is objectively sufficient.

 Why Disinheritance May Occur

-What is seen is that the testator may leave all of the assets to various individuals instead of the living spouse–even in cases where there was only one marriage that occurred and the couple remained together until death.
+Often the testator may leave all of the assets to various individuals instead of the living spouse – even in cases where there was only one marriage that occurred and the couple remained together until death.
 In this situation, the spouse has the legal right to challenge the will.

 Another situation is when a spouse, who believed the marriage was ending, transfers property into a trust so that the other spouse cannot access it.
 These transactions can also be challenged via the Fraudulent Conveyance Act.